JKilgallen/zwicker_tone/README.md

 - Alternating silence Zwicker tone.
 - The binaural Zwicker tone.

-It is planned to produce a web app which will allow for real-time creation of stimli.
+It is planned to produce a web app which will allow for real-time creation of stimuli.